 Students must satisfy two Awareness areas: Cultural Diversity in U.S. and either Global Awareness or Historical Awareness.
-Courses can satisfy a Core area and one or two Awareness areas simultaneously.
+Courses can satisfy other AGEC requirements and one or two Awareness areas simultaneously.
 Therefore, no additional semester credits are required to satisfy the two Awareness areas.